-Your posture provides the foundation for every movement your body makes and can determine how well the body adapts to the variety of stresses placed on it.
-In many cases, posture is also an important factor in addressing complaints ranging from hip pain to headaches.
-For example, it is a fact that many people with ongoing low back pain habitually adopt a slouched or flexed position when sitting that actually exacerbates their pain.
+Your posture provides the foundation for every movement your body makes and can determine how well the body adapts to various stresses placed on it.
+In many cases, posture is also an essential factor in addressing complaints ranging from hip pain to headaches.
+For example, it is a fact that many people with ongoing low back pain habitually adopt a slouched or flexed position when sitting, which exacerbates their pain.
 While many people are aware that altering their posture may have positive effects, unfortunately, it usually isn’t as simple as sitting up straight.

 For most of us, good posture conjures images of erect spines, retracted shoulders with a plumb line running from ears to ankles like the Queen’s Guard, standing to attention outside Buckingham Palace.
 This preconception results in the most common strategy that people attempt to improve their posture, forcing themselves to sit straighter.

 While it is certainly possible to adjust posture by sheer willpower, for most of us it simply isn’t feasible to maintain attention on our posture for more than a couple of minutes before the distractions of everyday life intervene and we end up falling back into old habits.